kihab/f1-app/infrastructure/docs/docker.md

 ### **Services:**

 * **db:**
-  Runs PostgreSQL 16 (alpine), using a named Docker volume for persistent data, and sets up the correct database, user, and password for the app.
+  Runs PostgreSQL 16 (alpine), with a persistent Docker volume, creating the database, user, and password.
-* **backend:**
-  Builds from `../backend`, injects environment variables (including the Postgres connection string), depends on the DB being healthy, and exposes port 3000 for API access.

 * **redis:**
   Runs Redis 7 (alpine) as an in-memory cache for improving API response times.
-The backend automatically connects to this service for caching frequently accessed data.
+The backend automatically connects to this service for caching.

+* **migrate:**
+  Runs database migrations **before** any seeding or backend logic.
+Waits for DB to be healthy, applies all Prisma migrations, then exits.

+* **seed:**
+  Runs the seeding script to prefill the DB and Redis cache with F1 season data.
+Depends on DB, Redis, and completed migrations.
+Exits after completion.

+* **backend:**
+  Builds and starts the API only after all of the above are complete, exposing port 3000.

 * **pgadmin:**
-  Runs pgAdmin 4 (version 8.6), a web-based PostgreSQL administration tool that provides a graphical interface to manage the database.
-It's accessible via a web browser at http://localhost:8080 using the credentials admin@f1.com (email) and adminpw123 (password).
+  Web-based PostgreSQL admin tool, available at [http://localhost:8080](http://localhost:8080).

 ```yaml
 services: